EnterpriseDB/repmgr/autofailover_quick_setup.rst

 Configure repmgr
 ----------------

-Log in each server and configure repmgr by editing the file /etc/repmgr/repmgr.conf::
+Log in to each server and configure repmgr by editing the file /etc/repmgr/repmgr.conf::

   cluster=my_cluster